Will CBD oil Get me high?

 Studies have shown that CBD overdoses usually occur if THC is in the product or the person takes more than 1,500 mg of CBD.
 Most CBD products recommend about 10mg to 100mg of CBD per serving, so reaching 1,500mg is improbable but not impossible.
 Before using CBD or increasing your dosage, please consult your doctor to do what is best for you.

-If you are considering using CBD oil for a specific health condition, it is important to consult with your healthcare provider to determine the appropriate dosage and potential interactions with other medications.
+If considering CBD for a health condition, consult your healthcare provider for proper dosage and discuss prescription medication interactions.

 GREENIVE CBD PRODUCTS